AlfredOnderko/Supplementary-material-Weak-and-strong-local-irregularity-of-digraphs/README.md

-# Weakening-and-strengthening-the-local-irregularity-of-digraphs
+# Supplementary material: Weakening and strengthening the local irregularity of digraphsphs
-computer assisted parts of the proofs from Weakening and strengthening the local irregularity of digraphs (Grzelec, Onderko, Wozniak)
+Python codes to solve particular cases in the paper Weakening and strengthening the local irregularity of digraphs (Grzelec, Onderko, Wozniak)